 If you need a nominee director to meet the resident director requirement during this transition, see our nominee director service guide.

-Step 1: Incorporate Your New Pte Ltd with ACRA
+Step 1: Incorporate your new Pte Ltd with ACRA

 The incorporation itself is straightforward.
 File through ACRA Bizfile.